 Question: Is this metric aligned to the minute (or any other interval)?

 last etc).
-If you don’t specify a summarization strategy, Wavefront uses
+If you don’t specify a summarization strategy, Operations for Applications uses

 avg, which computes the mean.
 If your data points are coming in much less frequently than once a minute, consider adjusting the alert’s checking frequency advanced option.